-So, I wrote a 900 word Amazon review on a 200 word book.
-I’ll cross-post it here to provide more visibility than it might otherwise get as the 1,132nd five-star review of Brown Bear, Brown Bear, What Do You See? (hardcover edition).
+I wrote a 900-word review for a 200-word Children's book.
+It was the 1,132nd five-star review of Brown Bear, Brown Bear, What Do You See? (hardcover edition).

-Update: Five years later, with 400+ "This review was helpfuls," and a brief stint as the Top Popular Review for this particular publication, it's possible that this is the most read thing I've even written.
+Five years later, it had been marked as "helpful" by over 400 Amazon customers, and enjoyed and a brief stint as the Top Popular Review for this particular publication.
+Which means that this may be the most read piece I've even written.

 Who Watches the Watchers?